mstksg/inCode/copy/entries/functional-models-1.md

 However, such a crazy composition here is "trivial" -- it's all just normal functions, so you can just literally write out code like `\x -> f (g x) (h x)` (or something very close).
 You don't have to learn any rules of special "layer" data types.
-At the heart of it all, your model is *just a function*.
+Layers aren't matrices or "data" --- they're functions.
-And, with differentiable programming, it's a *trainable function*.
+Not just abstractly, but literally.
+All your models are!
+And, with differentiable programming, they become *trainable functions*.

 ### What Makes It Tick